 Frank Swinnerton, another novelist and a biographer, made a briefer selection from those made by Flower, and this was published in 1954 by Penguin, also as The Journals of Arnold Bennett.
 In his introduction, Swinnerton says: ‘Here is a book full of [Bennett’s] simplicity and integrity.
 The Journal was kept daily, with brief gaps, from 1896 to the end of [his] life in 1931.
 It originally contained a million words.
 Even Sir Newman Flower’s selection [in the 1930s], from which the present volume is solely derived, ran to no more than four hundred thousand words. . .
 All through, however, the books shows Bennett’s gift of observation, his power to appreciate all kinds of writing, painting, and music, his industry, and in some small degree his character. . .’

-Here are two selections from Bennett’s diaries.
-The first is from exactly one hundred years ago, and comes from the 1954 Penguin edition.
-The second is from eighty years ago, and is taken from Journal 1929.
+Here are three selections from Bennett’s diaries.
+The first is from exactly one hundred years ago, and, with the second, comes from the 1954 Penguin edition.
+The third is from eighty years ago, and is taken from Journal 1929.
 The date is unknown (though it may possibly be early autumn) - Bennett himself provides the following note at the front of the book: ‘Most of the entries printed here from a Journal of daily worldly things kept by me during the year 1929 bear no date.
 I have censored the dates, sometimes for reasons which may be apparent, sometimes for obscure reasons understood only by myself.’
 See also The Diary Junction.

 30 September 1909